Advertiser Disclosure

 An inventory loan is an asset-based loan granted to business owners based on the value of their inventory.
 Inventory financing is used mainly by businesses with consistently large quantities of inventory, such as wholesalers, retailers, and even restaurants.

 The lender grants you a loan for a percentage of the inventory’s value, with the inventory acting as collateral.
-Inventory loans are commonly used for purchasing more stock, but the business owner can choose to spend it on other business expenses.
+Inventory loans are commonly used to purchase more stock, but the business owner can choose to spend it on other business expenses.
 If you have a short-term cash flow gap or you want to stock up for a peak season, an inventory loan can help—It might be what you need to grow and outpace your competition.

 Most inventory loan providers do not ask for a personal guarantee.
 This guarantee pierces the corporate bubble and makes you legally obligated to cover the loan with your personal funds if you can’t repay it with business funds.
 Pursuing this route gives you access to a short-term loan while keeping your corporate protection intact.